ISA-tools/isa-api/docs/installation.rst

 The ISA API is published on the Python Package Index (PyPI) as the `isatools` package ((see `<https://pypi.python.org/pypi/isatools/>`_), and you can use ``pip`` to install it.

 ``$ pip install isatools``

+This command will install the latest version posted on PyPI.
+If you need to install a specific version of the isatools module, use the following:

+``$ pip install 'isatools==10.4' ``

+To upgrade from an earlier installation of the isatools package, do:

+``$ pip install --upgrade isatools``

 Now you're ready to get started!